UX Design process: 6 Stages to build better products

 • As close to the final design as possible

-• Used to perform usability testing, or get final design approval
+• Used to perform usability testing, or get final design validation

 • All design and content elements included